Unit Testing: Is It Worth the Effort?

 4. The Challenges of Unit Tests

-To fully appreciate the challenges of unit testing, when implemented in the traditional sense, we need to look at the root causes.
+To fully appreciate the challenges of unit testing, we need to look at the root causes when implemented in the traditional sense.

-There are quite a few of these challenges, mainly: test coverage, test duration, testing implementation rather than functionality, database mocking, and testing legacy code.
+There are many of these challenges, mainly: test coverage, test duration, testing implementation rather than functionality, database mocking, and testing legacy code.

 4.1 Testing Implementation Instead of Behavior